Designed to live

 The elegant design of our candle containers makes them perfect for organizing and storing small items around your home.
 Clean out any remaining wax, and you’ve got a stylish holder for your jewelry, hairpins, cotton swabs, or makeup brushes.
 You can even place one on your desk to store pens, paper clips, or other office essentials.

-Tip: For an extra touch, you can label the container or wrap a decorative ribbon around it for a pop of color. -
+: For an extra touch, you can label the container or wrap a decorative ribbon around it for a pop of color.

 Mini Succulent Planter